 - plan a meeting with parents and pupil on his/her return to be conducted by a suitable senior member of staff.

-An exclusion will not be enforced if doing so may put the safety of the pupil at risk.
+A suspension or exclusion will not be enforced if doing so may put the safety of the pupil at risk.
 In cases where parents will not comply by, for example, refusing to collect the child, the child’s welfare is the priority.
-In this situation, depending on the reason for exclusion, the school may consider an internal exclusion until the end of the day, implementing the original exclusion decision from the time the child is collected from school, or, in more severe circumstances the school may contact Social Services and/or the Police to safely take the pupil off site.
+In this situation, depending on the reason for suspension/exclusion, the school may consider an internal exclusion until the end of the day, implementing the original exclusion decision from the time the child is collected from school, or, in more severe circumstances the school may contact Social Services and/or the Police to safely take the pupil off site.

-After fixed term exclusion the pupil and parent will be requested to attend a reintegration meeting with a senior member of staff.
+After a suspension the pupil and parent will be requested to attend a reintegration meeting with a senior member of staff.
 At this meeting the behaviour leading to exclusion will be discussed and targets will be set for improvement.
 Support around behaviour will be also be discussed.
 The meeting will be recorded on the school re-integration form and a copy retained by the parent, child and school.

-When a pupil is excluded for more than one day, work should be set by the school within a reasonable time-scale and this should be returned to the school when the exclusion is over.
-If a child is excluded at the end of a school day, then it may not be possible to arrange for work to be set until the following morning.
-A pupil can be excluded for up to 10 continuous days on a fixed term basis.
+When a pupil is suspended for more than one day, work should be set by the school within a reasonable time-scale and this should be returned to the school when the suspension is over.
+If a child is suspended at the end of a school day, then it may not be possible to arrange for work to be set until the following morning.
+A pupil can be suspended for up to 10 continuous days on a fixed term basis.
 On the 6 continuous day, the school is responsible for providing education for the pupil, which could be at another local school, the pupil referral unit or by providing home education.